 The Sequoia shares its underpinnings with the last-generation Tundra pickup truck, but it rides and handles somewhat better.
 A four-wheel independent suspension helps keep the Sequoia stable through corners for the most part, although rough patches—whether pavement patches or gravel-road washboards—can upset its composure.
 This is by no means a maneuverable, city-friendly vehicle, but among large SUVs its 38-foot turning circle is commendable.

 Ride quality is good for a body-on-frame truck, thanks to the independent rear suspension—with the ride even a step more composed with the active variable air suspension system in the Platinum model.
 Road and wind noise feel quite well sealed-away, too.
 That said, if towing and off-road ability aren't priorities, you're simply going to get a more composed on-the-road experience with a model like the Ford Flex, Honda Pilot, or even the Toyota Highlander.

 Comfort & Quality

 Build quality and panel gaps, like on most Toyotas, are near the top of the class.
-Our only gripe is that many of the dials and switchgear carry over from the Tundra pickup, which may be fine for a workhorse but feel a little cheap in the Sequoia.
+Our only gripe is that many of the dials and buttons carry over from the last generation of the Tundra pickup, which may be fine for a workhorse, but feel a little cheap in the Sequoia.
 The matte-metallic plastic trim on most of the dash may not sit well with everyone, but items like the heated seats, steering wheel controls, and power tilt/slide moonroof help make up for this.